wayneshn/power-formulas-site/privacy.md

 - Connect to an external service.
 This permission is required for fetching subscription information and fetching data from external services.
 - Display and run third-party web content in prompts and sidebars inside Google applications.
 This permission is required for opening up the sidebar so you can use Logic Sheet functions in an intuitive user interface.

 When you install Logic Sheet and log-in with you Google account, your email address will be shared with us.
-You email address will only be used to track your product subscription status and will not be used to send promotional emails.
+You email address will be used to track your product subscription status.

 ## How we use your information